Kaho Onodera: Juniors

+Women's

+2012–2018: Team Ogasawara

 Onodera joined the Hokkaido Bank Fortius curling team consisting of skip Ayumi Ogasawara, Yumie Funayama at third, Michiko Tomabechi at lead and Chinami Yoshida as alternate in 2012.
 The team played in six tour events during the 2012–13 season, qualifying in three of them, including a second-place finish at the Karuizawa International.
 The following season, the team played finished runner-up at the 2013 Kamloops Crown of Curling on tour.

 In September 2013, they competed in the national trials for the 2013 Olympic Qualification Event for the chance to represent Japan at the 2014 Winter Olympics.
 They finished the first round with a 4–2 record, which put them into a best-of-five final against the three-time reigning national champions Chubu Electric Power, skipped by Satsuki Fujisawa.
 There, they upset Chubu Electric three games to one to qualify for the 2013 Olympic Qualification Event.
 At the qualification event, Hokkaido Bank went 5–1, qualifying for the playoffs.
 After losing to China's Wang Bingyu in the first qualifier, they won 10–4 over Norway's Marianne Rørvik in the second qualifier to secure the last spot at the 2014 Winter Olympics.
 At the Games, they finished in fifth with a 4–5 record, just missing the playoffs.
 They did however defeat former world champions Wang Bingyu of China and Mirjam Ott of Switzerland in two of their victories.
 Also during the 2013–14 season, they won a bronze medal at the 2013 Pacific-Asia Curling Championships in Shanghai, China.
 To end the season, Team Ogasawara finished second place at the 2014 Japan Curling Championships, losing in the final game to Chubu Electric Power.

 The next season, Tomabechi and Yoshida left the team and were replaced by Sayaka Yoshimura at third and Anna Ohmiya at lead as Funayama moved to alternate.
 On the World Curling Tour, they would win two events, the Prestige Hotels & Resorts Curling Classic and the Hub International Crown of Curling.
 They represented Japan once again at the 2014 Pacific-Asia Curling Championships.
 After a 5–3 round robin record, they lost to China's Liu Sijia in the semifinal.
 They were, however, able to pick up the bronze medal against New Zealand's Chelsea Farley.
 This would ordinarily not be enough to qualify Japan for the World Championships, but because Sapporo was hosting the event, Japan qualified for the 2015 World Women's Curling Championship.
 The team then competed in their national championship to determine who would represent Japan at the World Championship.
 After the round robin, they placed second with a 7–1 record, but defeated Loco Solare (Mari Motohashi) to qualify for the final where they once again played Motohashi.
 The team were successful in securing the national title by defeating Loco Solare 8–5 and qualifying for the World Championship, Onodera's first Worlds.
 There, they placed just outside of the tiebreakers with a 6–5 record, ending in sixth place.